TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/built-in-methods.md

 ----------

 "How do I know whether I should use the Core or Standard Library?"
 You might ask.
 The answer is rather unexciting, you need to read the [Ruby Documentation](http://ruby-doc.org).
-Thankfully, libraries and functions are named in a straight forward manner such as date and time related functions are all in a library called DateTime.
+Thankfully, libraries and functions are named in a straight forward manner such as date and time related functions are all in a library called `DateTime`.

 This is actually how programmers work, most of their time is spent reading the documentation of the language they are using to look for that required function.